jdegand/spring-auth-jt/README.md

 ## Thoughts

-- authorizeHttpRequests() implementation has changed - it takes a callback and you set the allowed routes as the return object
+- The `authorizeHttpRequests()` method has changed; it takes a lambda, and you set the allowed routes as the return object.
 - The new implementation helps eliminate chaining and having to use `.and()`.
-- formLogin() deprecated and changed to use same pattern as authorizeHttpRequests()
+- `formLogin()` was deprecated and changed to use the same pattern as authorizeHttpRequests().
-- VS Code didn't suggest an import for withDefaults()
+- VS Code didn't suggest an import for `withDefaults()`.
 - "ROLE_" is a hassle that has to be accounted for when setting up role access.
 However, hasRole does prepend "ROLE_" to the string you pass it.
-- name vs username variable - better to have the variable match the entity field name (unless not possible) ?
+- name vs. username variable: better to have the variable match the entity field name (unless not possible) ?
-- Slight differences in route names from second video to third video.  "/new" changed to "/signup" and "/authenticate" changed to "/login".
+- Slight differences in route names from the second video to the third video.  `/new` was changed to `/signup` and `/authenticate` was changed to `/login`.
-- 302 Error Code on users/new post request if you don't disable CSRF
+- 302 Error Code on users/new post requests if you don't disable CSRF.
-- Weird that most errors return 302 versus 400.
-- Using h2-console with spring security can be problematic - need to disable headers, allow access to the route and worry about x-frame-options (iframe will be denied)
+- Using h2-console with Spring Security can be problematic.
+You need to disable headers, allow access to the routes, and worry about x-frame-options (iframe will be denied).
-- when logged in as an admin user and you go to a user role protected route, the error message is 403 but it still shows the fallback error page
+- When you are logged in as an admin user and go to a user role protected route, the error message is 403, but the fallback error page still appears.
-- Refresh token string would need to be saved on frontend and then you would send request to backend when token got close to expiration time
+- The refresh token string would need to be saved on the frontend and then you would send a request to the backend when the token is close to its expiration time.
-- allkeysgenerator site was not working when I checked - used openssl command to generate the secret key for jwt.
-Better to put secret inside application properties and use variable to access it.
+-  The`allkeysgenerator` website was not working when I checked, so I used an `openssl` command to generate the secret key for the JWT.
+It is better to put the secret key inside the application properties file and use an environment variable to access it.
+This can be done with an annotation.

 ## Useful Resources